Jesus told Peter that the church would survive and thrive

 Written: During the first century

-In Matthew 16:17-18, Jesus told the Apostle Peter (Simon) that the church would not be conquered or wiped out by non-believers (as expressed by the phrase "gates of hell," or "gates of Hades," depending on the English translation).
-Within a few decades after the crucifixion of Jesus, Peter was able to see firsthand that the early Christians would endure great persecution.
-The church endured persecution for about three centuries within the Roman Empire, which did not legally recognize Christianity.
-But the church survived - and thrived - during the days of the Roman Empire, even though the empire itself disintegrated.
-Of all the religions that ever existed within the Roman Empire, it was Christianity that flourished to become the first religion to spread worldwide.
+In Matthew 16:17-18, Jesus told the Apostle Peter (Simon) that he would be the rock or foundation on which Jesus will build His church, and that the church would not be conquered or wiped out by non-believers (as expressed in the phrase "gates of hell" or "gates of Hades").
+Within a few decades after the crucifixion of Jesus, Peter was able to see firsthand that the early Christians would endure tremendous persecution.
+The church endured intense persecution for about three centuries by the Roman Empire.
+But, the church survived and thrived during that time, even though the Roman Empire itself disintegrated.
+Although the majority of the world's religions have died out, Christianity flourished and has become the first religion to have spread worldwide.

 17 Jesus replied, "Blessed are you, Simon son of Jonah, for this was not revealed to you by man, but by my Father in heaven.